Concentration Bounds for Discrete Distribution Estimation in KL Divergence: Introduction

 where $t_{\delta} \asymp \frac{k}{n}\cdot \log n\cdot \log\frac{k}{\delta}$ (where $\asymp$ denotes equality up to constants).
 However, note that in view of~\eqref{eq:minimax:laplace:kl} above, this shows that the $t_{\delta}$ term dominates the expectation term, raising the question of whether one can strengthen this, and decouple the bound into an expectation term and a (mild) concentration term $t_\delta$.
-This is the question we set out to resolve in this work.
+Recently, \cite[Lemma 17]{han2021optimal} showed that for the Laplace estimator $\hat{p}^1$, with probability at least $1-\delta$,